pixeltable/pixeltable-pgserver/README.md

 * Tested on ubuntu and mac (apple silicon + x86)
 * Convenience `get_server` making it easy to think of your postgres instance as a shared data_dir. manages server process start and stop, accounting for access from multiple independent processes (via refcounting).
 * Other: includes pgvector extension.
+Includes header files in case you wish to locally build some other extension against it.

 ```
 # Example 1: